pravega/pravega/documentation/src/docs/controller-service.md

 queue until it deems the event expired.
 If it finds the property to be updated during this period, before the expiry, the event is processed and update stream operation is performed.
-Now that the processing starts, it first sets the state to UPDATING.
+Now that the processing starts, it first sets the state to *UPDATING*.
 Following this the stream configuration is updated in the metadata store followed by notifying segment stores for all active segments of the stream about change in policy.
 Now the state is reset to ACTIVE.